peterwilli/IOTA-tangle-explorer/README.md

 - Realtime, automatic updates
 - Written in VueJS (React but much simpler)

-Currently being worked on by me (peterwilli) as a weekend challenge and ongoing efforts to join the IOTA community.

 ## How to run

 Commands are `displayed like this!`